rbtcollins/bitnami-docker/redmine.md

 ## Create Redmine pod and service

-Now that you have the backend for Redmine up and running, lets start the Redmine web servers.
+Now that you have the backend for Redmine up and running, lets set up the Redmine web servers.

 ### Create Google cloud storage bucket

 We will be using a Google cloud storage bucket for persistence of files uploaded to our Redmine application.
-We will also generate a developer key using which the Redmine application will be able to access bucket.
+We will also generate a developer key which will enable the Redmine application to access bucket.

 To create a bucket and developer key:

   1. Go to the [Google Developers Console](https://console.developers.google.com/).
-  2. Click the name of the project.
+  2. Click the name of your project.
   3. In the left sidebar, go to **Storage > Cloud Storage > Browser**.
-  4. Select **Create bucket** and give it the name `redmine-uploads`.
+  4. Select **Create bucket** and give it the name, eg. `redmine-uploads`.

   ![Create Bucket](images/create-bucket.png)